-- Full-time, permanent employees on educational leave without pay or reduced work hour schedules may participate to the extent other eligibility criteria are met. - Employees assigned to grant funded positions are not eligible, unless the grant has funded this benefit.
+- Full-time, permanent employees on educational leave without pay or reduced work hour schedules may participate to the extent other eligibility criteria are met. - Employees assigned to grant funded positions are eligible for participation.

 IV.
 Eligibility of Coursework

 Guidelines for establishing eligible coursework are as follows: